Malaysia - Country Commercial Guide

 Non-communicable diseases (NCDs)

-As the incidence of COVID-19 reaches endemic levels, the Malaysian government will focus on the national Agenda of Healthy Malaysia to promote a healthy lifestyle for its citizens.
+Given the rise of NCDs and the long-term effect of COVID-19 on people with underlying health conditions, the Malaysian government has focused on the launch of the national Agenda of Healthy Malaysia to promote a healthy lifestyle for its citizens.
 Given the high percentage of deaths caused by NCDs, management of NCDs through monitoring and prevention are other vital issues.
 Market opportunities for U.S. companies are consumer medical devices, senior care, and diagnostics devices.

 Medical devices

-Even though Malaysia is a leading exporter of medical devices and products, Malaysia imports around 88% of medical devices from foreign countries, mainly focusing on high-tech medical devices.
-The medical device prospects in Malaysia are auxiliary equipment, diagnostic imaging products, surgical dental instrumentals, medical instruments and appliances, orthopedic and prosthetic implants, and consumer medical devices for monitoring health conditions.
+Even though Malaysia is a leading exporter of low-tech medical devices and products, Malaysia imports around 88% of medical devices from foreign countries, mainly focusing on high-tech products .
+The medical device prospects in Malaysia include auxiliary equipment, diagnostic imaging products, surgical dental instruments, medical instruments and appliances, orthopedic and prosthetic implants, and consumer medical devices for monitoring health conditions.

 Health technology

-The COVID-19 pandemic has expedited the adoption of plans by the Government of Malaysia to implement healthcare digitalization.
+Malaysia’s Health White Paper plans to transform healthcare service delivery by implementing a Ministry of Health (MOH) ICT Masterplan.
 Harnessing technology for storing, sharing, and analyzing healthcare information will be increasingly important.
-Market opportunities for U.S. companies exist in supporting virtual consultations with health professionals, the tracking of electronic medical record systems (EMR), and health information exchange (HIE) for sharing needed health records and results.
+Market opportunities for U.S. companies exist in supporting virtual consultations with health professionals, the tracking of electronic medical record systems (EMR) and Electronic Lifetime Health Record (ELHR), and health information exchange (HIE) for sharing needed health records and results.
 The increase in digitization is also generating demand for technology to protect the privacy and security of that medical information.

 Medical travel

 Malaysia aims to enhance the current healthcare travel ecosystem and strengthen the Malaysia healthcare brand, to develop its capabilities and reputation as the Fertility Hub of Asia, Cardiology Hub of Asia, and Cancer Care Centre of Excellence.
-Private healthcare providers are driving health technology adoption and pursuing partnerships with international healthcare providers to strengthen their service offerings to medical travelers.
+Private healthcare providers are driving health technology adoption, pursuing partnerships with international healthcare providers, and initiating robotic surgery and other advanced health tech to strengthen offerings to medical travelers.

 Clinical research

-Malaysia conducted the most clinical research in various medical fields in 2021, making it one of the leading players in the region.
-Clinical research studies were carried out in infectious diseases, oncology, cardiology, and hematology.
+Malaysia’s multi-ethnic population provides clinical researchers with access to genetic diversity in various medical fields, making it one of the leading players in the region.
+Some clinical research has included studies in infectious diseases, oncology, cardiology, and hematology.
 Market opportunities exist for U.S. companies to partner with local hospitals or research institutes in clinical research.

 Trade Events